+Still, Iceland's rivers demand respect and expertise, though only the safest of spots are ever chosen for river rafting trips.
 That’s not to say that Iceland’s river rafting lacks for adrenaline; you will almost certainly be pulled down vengeful torrents, the boat rocking and twisting hysterically in the turbulent waves.

 It is fortuitous, however, that these crescendos are dispersed between long stretches of calm, leaving you to sit back for a moment and appreciate the incredible scenery; the deep, volcanic valleys and surrounding mountainscapes.

 Because the majority of the rivers in Iceland originate from glaciers, one could argue that whitewater rafting here is the final step in fully exploring these great natural wonders.

 Actually witnessing all sides of the glacier—its frozen ice sheets and glacial run offs —is an incredible and unique experience in itself, and provides a deeper insight into their ever-changing nature.
 Just remember, when you're looking at Hvítá River, you're really looking at Langjökull glacier!

 River rafting in Iceland is also a highly popular activity amongst the local population.
 School graduates finishing their year will often take to the water as a means of collectively celebrating their graduation, or "grunnskóli".
 So too will corporations and businesses looking to provide both a team-building exercise and a welcome escape from the 9-5.

 In that light, if you do decide to go river rafting here, you're in good and authentic company.